tomknig/view-matchers/README.md

 #### match_table

-You can match a table in a rendered view within a describe context with `have_table`.
+You can match a table in a rendered view within a describe context with `match_table`.

 ```ruby
 # spec/views/table_spec.rb